mrseanryan/xpatho/README.md

 Usage: xpatho.py <path to text file containing XPath expressions> [options]

 The options are:
-[-e --empty (Do not omit empty XPaths)]
+[-c --csv_column (If reading a CSV file, specifies which column to read, using a 0-based index)] [-d --csv_delimiter (If reading a CSV file, specifies the field delimiter)] [-e --empty (Do not omit empty XPaths)]
 [-h --help]
 [-u --unique (Omit duplicates)]